 Do I Need a Solicitor If I'm Getting Divorced?

 When it comes to getting a divorce, everybody’s circumstances are different.
-Some people prefer to leave everything down to a solicitor, while others only involve the solicitor in specific areas of the divorce and not others.
-In either case, a good place to start is to assess the pros and cons of using divorce solicitor to decide what’s best for you.
+Some people prefer to leave everything to a solicitor, while others only involve a solicitor in specific areas of the divorce and not others.
+In either case, a good place to start is to assess the pros and cons of using a divorce solicitor to decide what’s best for you.

 Benefits of using a divorce solicitor

-A solicitor has experience negotiating the complex issues that arise when getting a divorce, such as childcare schedules, property and division of assets.
-They are experienced in the legalities surrounding these matters and can help to streamline a process that may otherwise take months or even years to agree.
+A solicitor has experience negotiating the complex issues that arise when getting a divorce, such as childcare schedules, property, and division of assets.
+They understand the legalities surrounding these matters and can help to streamline a process that may otherwise take months or even years to resolve.

 Using a solicitor means having the support of an impartial third party.
-Obtaining input from someone who has no emotional connection to your case ensures fair and unbiased representation, resulting in a clear and realistic outcome.
-It can also take the stress away from a couple as they get a divorce.
+Getting input from someone with no emotional connection to your case can help ensure fair and unbiased representation, leading to a clear and realistic outcome.
+It can also take some of the stress out of the divorce process.

-Divorce is a long process, even for those well-schooled in current legislation, and being able to transfer the responsibility to a qualified professional can, and does, provide genuine peace of mind to many divorcing couples.
-It is also important to keep in mind that the agreements made as part of a divorce can have lasting implications.
-Investing in the best advice and support may cost a little more upfront, but it may also save a significant sum of money and avoid stress in the long run.
+Divorce is a long process, even for those familiar with current legislation, and being able to transfer responsibility to a qualified professional can provide genuine peace of mind.
+It is also important to remember that agreements made during a divorce can have lasting implications.
+Investing in the best advice and support may cost more upfront, but it could save a significant amount of money and stress in the long run.

 Downsides of using a divorce lawyer

 The biggest concern for most people is the cost of a divorce lawyer.
-The average cost for a divorce solicitor in the UK is currently around £1200, although this figure varies greatly depending on the complexity of circumstances and the region in which you are based.
+The average cost for a divorce solicitor in the UK is currently around £1200, although this figure varies greatly depending on the complexity of the circumstances and the region you are based in.
 If there are no assets to divide and no areas of dispute, it may be possible to avoid seeking legal advice.
-However, in most cases, the assets to be divided can amount to many times this figure – making it more important that a settlement is handled professionally.
+However, in most cases, the assets to be divided can amount to many times this figure, making it even more important that a settlement is handled professionally.

 When you should use a divorce solicitor’s full services